UN-GCPDS/python-gcpds.utils/docs/source/_notebooks/01-databases.rst

     db = loaddb.BCI2a('BCI2a_database')

-There is some common information for the database.
+There is some base information for the database in the object ``metadata``

 .. code:: ipython3